alastairreid/RelatedWork/_papers/gu:osdi:2016.md

 Most of the paper describes the proof with particular focus on how the layered structure determines the structure of the proof.
 The layers are:

 * Concurrent layer interface.
 A notion of shared objects supporting a number of primitives and ghost state maintaining a log of past primitive calls.
-Objects Can be "private" or "atomic".
+Objects can be "private" or "atomic".
 Atomic objects are shared so the name indicates a requirement that they be accessed atomically.
 * Machine model with hardware scheduler.
 This layer introduces an oracle to decide whether to perform a context switch after each instruction.
 * Machine model with local copy of shared memory.
 This layer introduces a notion of ownership of a shared object by introducing "pull" actions to take ownership and "push" actions to release ownership.
 (These are ghost code, updating ghost state.).
 This lets them talk about Data Race Freedom.
 * Partial machine with environment contexts.
 This layer lets them reason separately about the code running on different CPUs.